AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 >[!NOTE]
 >
 >The table schema should be unique and not shared among multiple tables.
-Additionally, the namespace is mandatory for primary key / primary Identity / Identity constraints.
+Additionally, the namespace is mandatory for primary key, primary identity, and identity constraints.

 #### Add or drop primary and secondary identities